SEAL COAT: Key Benefits

 There are basically two types of crack filling: 1. hot pour rubberized asphalt, and 2. cold pour.
 Hot pour rubberized asphalt crack filler is the most effective type of asphalt crack filler.
 It comes in blocks and is melted down in a burner.
 It is then poured or pumped into a crack and dries within 20 – 30 minutes.
 It dries to the consistency of bubble gum that doesn’t track giving it the ability to expand and contract with the asphalt while maintaining continuity.
 Generally, cracks 1/4 inch or greater are filled.
 It is not recommended to fill cracks less than 1/4 inch because the crack filler cannot get down into the crack where it can seal.
 The filler will have a tendency to remain at the surface and not do any good.
 Hot pour crack filler will do well in temperature extremes and will far out last any other type of crack sealers.

 Cold pour crack filler works well on smaller jobs with small cracks.
 Cold pour comes in buckets and is applied by hand squeegee.
 Cold pour has a tendency to split when used in wider cracks.
 Though the crack filler is still sealing the crack, aesthetically it looks as though it has failed.
 It is not the preferred method though sometimes budget restrictions may dictate its use.

 It is imperative that the cracks be thoroughly cleaned and dried.
-Advantage Asphalt, Inc. provides expertise that ensures this procedure is done correctly the first time.
+Advantage Asphalt, Inc. provides expert service for Sacramento asphalt maintenance and crack seals that ensures this procedure is done correctly the first time.
 Contact us for more information and a free estimate.